 This is a time of moral decay among the children of God that makes every true minister of God cry out in protest.
-Through the centuries, Paul’s command to young Timothy, “Keep yourself pure”, has greatly encouraged the body of Christ to pursue “holiness, without which no man shall see God " and it speaks with as much relevance to the saints today as any commandment ever left on record from the pen of that great apostle.
+Through the centuries, Paul’s command to young Timothy, “Keep yourself pure”, has greatly encouraged the body of Christ to pursue “holiness, without which no man will see the Lord”, and it speaks with as much relevance to the saints today as any commandment ever left on record from the pen of that great apostle.

 It is, of course, impossible to be clean and pure without an experience with God.
 Once cleansed by that experience, one must cultivate the habit of clean living by avoiding vulgar associates that poison the soul and by choosing clean friends.
 Above all, followers of Jesus must stay away from those who would lead them into immorality.

 After taking Uriah’s wife, King David cried out in anguish of soul (Ps.
-51:1), "Have mercy upon me, O God, according to your lovingkindness.
-According to the multitude of your tender mercies blot out my transgressions.
-Wash me thoroughly from my iniquity, and cleanse me from my sin.
-For I acknowledge my transgressions, and my sin is ever before me."
-No doubt, as David offered this great prayer of confession, he was thinking of his former relationship with God, one that had enabled him to write the sweet words of the 23rd Psalm, “The Lord is my shepherd; I shall not want.”
+51:1–3), “Have mercy on me, O God, according to your lovingkindness!
+In the abundance of your compassions, blot out my transgressions!
+Wash me thoroughly from my iniquity, and cleanse me from my sin, for I acknowledge my transgressions, and my sin is continually before me!”
+No doubt, as David offered this great prayer of confession, he was thinking of his former relationship with God, one that had enabled him to write the sweet words of the 23rd Psalm, “The Lord is my Shepherd; I shall not want.”

 There are multitudes in need of this cleansing.
 The bitter cry of condemnation echoes this moment in the hearts of thousands of backslidden saints who once were clean and pure but who have been defiled, either in motive or in action.
 Their guilty conscience needs no accusation, for memories that burn with sin continually vex the soul until one is forgiven and washed.
 No matter how well one’s sin is shrouded in secrecy, the haunting fear of discovery is always present.
 As Solomon said, “The wicked flee when no man pursues.”
 To live in fear with the ghost of guilt is an assurance of hell.
 To live with a condemned heart is to walk in “the valley of the shadow of death”.
 But God never intended for us to walk there.
 He calls all His people to purity and holiness.

 The Master sails with his followers over all of life’s troubled seas, calming their hearts and speaking peace to their spirits.
 God’s saving strength will preserve through any trial every soul who loves Him.
 His saving power has proved to be sufficient for any occasion.
-Joseph, for example, when enslaved in Egypt in Potiphar’s house, came face to face with circumstances that made impurity easy and purity difficult, for “his master’s wife cast her eyes upon Joseph, and said, Lie with me” (Gen. 39:7).
+Joseph, for example, when enslaved in Egypt in Potiphar’s house, came face to face with circumstances that made impurity easy and purity difficult, for “his master’s wife set her eyes on Joseph, and she said, Lie with me” (Gen. 39:7).
 Standing true to his God, young Joseph refused.
-His heartfelt answer to that perverse woman stood as a mighty bulwark against her sin: “How can I do this great wickedness and sin against God?”
+His heartfelt answer to that perverse woman stood as a mighty bulwark against her sin: “How can I do this great evil and sin against God?”
 (Gen. 39:9).

 Joseph suffered because of that decision, but it was one he never regretted, and it was later greatly rewarded.
 And God will reward us if we do as Joseph did.
-No one who has dared to pay the price of this holy consecration has ever been disappointed in Jesus, who issued that deeply involved exhortation, “Be perfect, even as your Father who is in heaven is perfect.”
-And if we keep ourselves pure before God, our hearts may proclaim with David, "The Lord is my rock, and my fortress, and my deliverer, my God, my strength, in whom I will trust; my buckler, and the horn of my salvation, and my high tower" (Ps.
+No one who has dared to pay the price of this holy consecration has ever been disappointed in Jesus, who issued that deeply involved exhortation, “Be perfect, just as your Father who is in heaven is perfect.”
+And if we keep ourselves pure before God, our hearts may proclaim with David, “O Lord, my rock, and my fortress, and my deliverer!
+My God, my mountain in whom I take refuge!
+My buckler, and the horn of my salvation!
+My high tower!”
+(Ps.
 18:2).

 After he was restored in faith, David offered this splendid challenge to his Maker: “Search me, O God, and know my heart.
 Try me, and know my thoughts” (Ps.
 139:23).
 By attaining to such confidence, one stands to receive God’s greatest blessings.
 So, let us strive to keep ourselves pure, despising every impure passion of the flesh.
 This may not make one popular with men, but it will win God’s approval and give us a clear conscience.